- What other names is Rusty-leaved Rhododendron known by?

 - Other conditions.

-dizziness, nausea, vomiting, low blood pressure, slow heartbeat, irregular heartbeat, and blurred vision.
+Rusty-leaved rhododendron is UNSAFE.
+The entire plant is considered poisonous.
+Taking rusty-leaved rhododendron can cause weakness, dizziness, nausea, vomiting, low blood pressure, slow heartbeat, irregular heartbeat, and blurred vision.
 Symptoms of poisoning include sweating, impaired consciousness, chills, fainting, shock, seizure, cardiac and respiratory arrest, severe stupor, and possibly death.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It's UNSAFE for anyone, especially pregnant or breast-feeding women, to take rusty-leaved rhododendron.
 It contains poisonous chemicals.